The 1950s at Home and Abroad

 Nehru and Nasser in Rangoon

-In 1955, Non-Aligned leaders Pandit Nehru of India and Gamal Abdel Nasser of Egypt (with U Nu in the background) walk down Merchant Street in Rangoon (Yangon).
+In 1955, Non-Aligned leaders Prime Minister Pandit Nehru of India and President Gamal Abdel Nasser of Egypt (with U Nu in the background) walk down Merchant Street in Rangoon (Yangon).
 They were stopping over in Rangoon on their way to Bandung for the first Asian-African Summit.

-First US Secretary of State to visit Myanmar
+The First US Secretary of State to Visit Myanmar

-The first US Secretary of State to visit Myanmar was John Foster Dulles, the archetypal Cold Warrior, who came in 1955 with the hope to persuading the U Nu government to join the newly formed SEATO (South East Asian Treaty Organization).
+The first US Secretary of State to visit Myanmar was John Foster Dulles, the archetypal Cold Warrior, who came in 1955 at the height of US Cold War interest in Burma, just after the defeat of the French in Indochina.
+He came with the hope to persuading the U Nu government to join the newly formed SEATO (South East Asian Treaty Organization).
 Relations with the US were not particularly close at the time.
-The two countries were not very familiar with one another and the Americans worried that the AFPFL would soon turn further to the left or that the country...
+The two countries were not very familiar...

 Vice President Richard Nixon Welcoming Prime Minister U NU in Washington D.C 1955